srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 COTS UE
 =======

-You should make sure your device is capable of operating in 5G SA mode and that it operates in the bands supported by the srsRAN Project gNB.
+You should make sure your device is capable of operating in 5G SA mode and that it operates in the bands supported by |project_name|.

 External Clock
 ==============